fabian-thomas/ParanoidDropboxBackup/README.md

 Start the service with `systemctl start ParanoidDropboxBackup.service` and check that there are no errors in the log with `journalctl -u ParanoidDropboxBackup`.
 Optionally: Stop the service with `systemctl stop ParanoidDropboxBackup.service`

-Enable the timer service with `systemctl enable ParanoidOneDriveBackup.timer`.
+Enable the timer service with `systemctl enable ParanoidDropboxBackup.timer`.
 Systemd automatically starts the timer again on system startup.

 ## Configuration